 If one searches ‘Purple Pineapple Express’ on Google the first 3 pages of results show grow reports, smoke reports, PPE buds, concentrates, and clones for sale, which just goes to show how popular this plant has become over the years!

 Scentuous seeds were named after the sensuous aroma that the beautiful blooms exude.
 It’s a complex scent with a floral base, with notes of pastries, berry fruits, and sugary candy.
 Most plants show pink, red, and purple colors throughout, showing a nice mix of both parents.
-But our favorites are the ones that look like the mother parent, Lemon Cheesecake ,that have the special look to the flower buds and the similar, sensuous aroma profile from the maternal parent.
-The plants are mostly short, stout, and bushy with a very healthy yield.
+But our favorites are the ones that look like the mother parent, Lemon Cheesecake, that have the special look to the flower buds and the similar, sensuous aroma profile from the maternal parent.
+The plants are mostly short, stout, and bushy with a very healthy yield, and one can expect Scentuous plants to double in height during the flower stretch.
+Ideal for a screen of green setup.
 The high is fantastic too!
 It’s uplifting and euphoric and inspires creativity.
 A couple phenotypes have a rather hard come down after the initial uplifting high, while the others are pleasant and beg to be smoked more, which we certainly oblige!
 This is one of our favorite daytime smokes without question.